-• Rave Guardian - Rave Guardian is the phone app that allows people to communicate back and forth with the dispatch command center.
+Rave Guardian - Rave Guardian is the phone app that allows people to communicate back and forth with the Public Safety Command Center.

 Rave Guardian's "Safety Timer" is described as a virtual safety net, when moving from one location to another.